Is Just Eat Takeaway.com N.V. (GRUB) a Keeper?

 Just Eat Takeaway.com N.V.
-(NASDAQ:GRUB) went up by 2.64% from its latest closing price compared to the recent 1-year high of $22.66.
-The company’s stock price has collected 10.20% of gains in the last five trading sessions.
+(NASDAQ:GRUB) went down by -0.34% from its latest closing price compared to the recent 1-year high of $22.66.
+The company’s stock price has collected -21.77% of loss in the last five trading sessions.
 MarketWatch.com reported on 03/27/21 that ‘Tremendous potential being wasted’: How gig work widens the racial wealth gap — and what can be done about it

 Is It Worth Investing in Just Eat Takeaway.com N.V.
 (NASDAQ :GRUB) Right Now?